Gallery

 T

-ext on screen seems to be more sensitive than images.
+ext on screen is more sensitive than images.
 An image is generally quite accommodating, it can be quite fuzzy but still recognisable.
-But I suppose text performs a more personal function. people want to be able to read it and to feel comfortable when reading it.
+Text performs a more personal function, people want to be able to read it and to feel comfortable when reading it.

 In fact hue is not particularly significant as regards readability, relative brightness is the crucial thing.
 If the difference between the brightness of a piece of text and its background is small, in other words if both are of a similar brightness, then it is likely to be more difficult to read than one where the contrast between brightnesses is greater.

-This text is readable though may be hard work on the eyes.
+Readable though may be rather hard work on the eyes.

 Note too that where the brightness difference between text and background is small, larger text will be easier to distinquish than text that is smaller.